 Philosophy Professor at UNC Chapel Hill

-I’m a philosopher at the University of North Carolina at Chapel Hill.
+I’m a full professor in the philosophy department at the University of North Carolina at Chapel Hill and a part-time Professorial Fellow at the Arché Research Center at the University of St Andrews (you can find me there for six weeks each summer.)
 Topics that I’ve worked on include the analytic/synthetic distinction, barriers to logical consequence, various issues in the philosophy of logic (such as logic’s epistemology, the normativity of logic, pluralism in logic etc.) Recently I’ve been getting interested in subordinative speech acts and issues related to speaking up in response to subordinative speech.
-You can find out more here.
+You can find out more about my research here.